 Start with the Right Washer

 When it comes to water efficiency, front loading washing machines are typically the best choice.
-The U.S. Environmental Protection Agency (EPA) states that a standard washing machine uses 41 gallons of water per load, but a high efficient washing machine uses less 28 gallons of water, saving of 6,000 gallons of water per year for an average family.
+The U.S. Environmental Protection Agency (EPA) states that a standard washing machine uses 41 gallons of water per load, but a highly efficient washing machine uses less 28 gallons of water, saving of 6,000 gallons of water per year for an average family.

 The design of a front load washer gives clothes a thorough wash using only a fraction of the water used in a top-loader thanks to the gentle tumbling action provided by gravity.
 If you can't give up a top-load washer, choose one that is high efficiency.
 These washers use an impeller to move clothes around in the detergent/water solution rather than a central agitator.